obfusk/apksigcopier/apksigcopier.1.md

 # ENVIRONMENT VARIABLES

-The following environment variables can be set to *1*, *yes*, or *true* to overide the default behaviour.
+The following environment variables can be set to *1*, *yes*, or *true* to override the default behaviour.

 ## APKSIGCOPIER_EXCLUDE_ALL_META